department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/index.md

 - [Downloads](downloads.html)

 All MHV profiles are based on [HL7 FHIR US-Core](http://hl7.org/fhir/us/core/STU5.0.1/index.html) implementation guide, which provides guidance to the USA marketplace that VHA participates within.
 Deeper explanation is provided in the US-Core specification.

+### Changes

+Changes are noted in GitHub, and a human readable summary is in the [Github Readme](https://github.com/department-of-veterans-affairs/mhv-fhir-phr-mapping#readme)